 What is Rheumatism?
 Definition and overview Types of rheumatism: inflammatory and non-inflammatory Causes of Rheumatism Triggers of non-inflammatory rheumatism Inflammatory rheumatism and cytokine build-up Symptoms of Rheumatism Joint pain, stiffness, and swelling Muscle tenderness and other soft tissue symptoms Diagnosis of Rheumatism Key diagnostic criteria Rheumatoid factors and autoimmune considerations Treatment for Rheumatism Non-surgical treatment options Surgical interventions for advanced conditions Associated Conditions Osteoarthritis, lupus, and more Importance of comprehensive health management Conclusion Importance of early diagnosis and tailored treatment Preparing for comprehensive health check-ups

-Rheumatism is a broad term used to describe various painful conditions that affect the joints, muscles, ligaments, and connective tissues.
-While many people confuse rheumatism with arthritis, rheumatism actually covers a wide range of disorders, from joint stiffness and swelling to chronic inflammatory conditions such as rheumatoid arthritis.
+Rheumatism is a term used to describe painful conditions that affect the joints, muscles, ligaments, tendons, and connective tissues.
+Although it is often confused with arthritis, rheumatism covers a much wider range of musculoskeletal disorders—from mild joint stiffness to severe autoimmune conditions like rheumatoid arthritis (RA).

 -